 Example receipt

-This is a representativereplan_required receipt for a composed workflow that needs upstream recovery:
+This is a representativereplan_required receipt for a workflow that needs safer recovery instead of immediate execution:

 How to use receipts